Fred Silverman Dead, TV Exec Behind ‘Scooby Doo,’ ‘Roots,’ & ‘Charlie’s Angels’ Dies At 82

 Television producer Fred Silverman has died, according to The Hollywood Reporter.
-The former producer and executive, known for working at each of the American Big Three networks, was responsible for shows like Scooby Doo, The Waltons, All In The Family, Roots, Hill Street Blues and Charlie’s Angels making it to TV.
+The former producer and executive, known for working at each of the American Big Three networks, was responsible for shows like Scooby Doo, The Waltons, All in the Family, Roots, Hill Street Blues and Charlie’s Angels making it to TV.

 “Silverman died Thursday at his home in Pacific Palisades,” THR reported, citing an announcement from a publicist.